Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 3. Setting Redirection Type to Basic

-The Basic option redirects user folders to a specified network share.
-This setting is simple and can be configured without advanced conditions.
+Based on my initial deployment goals, I selected the Basic redirection method.
+This was the most straightforward choice, as it allowed me to redirect all users' folders to a single, specified network share without the need for complex targeting or advanced conditions.

 📸 **Setting Folder Redirection Type to Basic**